 There is no limit to the number of items you can request on interlibrary loan.
 However, if you are requesting books or other returnable items, please order only those items that you will be able to use in a 2-3 week period.
 Books requested at the same time will arrive at about the same time.
 Space out your requests and avoid the frustration of overwhelming amounts of material retrieved on interlibrary loan.

 There is no charge for books or photocopies of journal articles available from any Florida library.
-A fee will be assessed only when material is available at out-of-state libraries that charge for interlibrary loan service.
+A fee may be assessed when material is only available at out-of-state libraries that charge for interlibrary loan service.
 Florida Tech students are asked to pay the amount that the lender charges, usually $15-$20 dollars.

 You may always set a maximum acceptable cost on all interlibrary loan transactions.
 If you indicate on the ILL request form that you only want items that are available at no charge, and your material is available only at a library that charges interlibrary loan fees, you will be contacted to decide whether to proceed.
 No charges are made for interlibrary loan services without your prior authorization.